jordan-harlen/jordan-harlen/README.md

 I am a Full Stack Web Developer from Wellington, New Zealand.

-- :telescope: I'm currently on the search for a Web or Software Developer role where I can grow proffesionally and personally.
+- :telescope: I'm currently on the search for a Web or Software Developer role where I can grow professionally and personally.

 - :seedling: Currently still learning new things around Web Development and some cloud and deployment services such as Firebase and have been doing 3D printing while searching for employment.